-This course includes state and local political institutions and practices in the context of American federalism.
+tions and practices in the context of American feder-

+alism.
 Emphasis is placed on procedural and policy differences as well as political issues in state, regional, and local governments of North Carolina.
 Upon completion, students should be able to identify and discuss various problems associated with intergovernmental politics and their effect on the community and the individual.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.

-POL 210 Comparative Government
+POL 210 Comparative Government 3 0 3